 Recent works include Last Blues for violin, four saxophones and two percussion, Nocturnes for the King of Naples for two cellos and orchestra, Starburst for orchestra, Our Lady of the Flowers for violin and orchestra and Voyages 1-8 for solo saxophone.
 Voyages 1-8 received its first performance in July 2012 in St. Andrews, Scotland by James Nightingale and Friends.

 In 2014 Brian Howard completed Voyage through radiant stars for an ensemble of 18 instruments which was premiered at the Aurora Festival in Sydney and his first string quartet, Alchemy.

-In May 2015 his Full Fathom Five for an ensemble of 15 instruments was premiered at the Canberra International Music Festival.
+In May 2015 his Full Fathom Five for an ensemble of 15 instruments was premiered at the Canberra International Music Festival (CIMF).
 Recent works include Forever and ever, his second string quartet, Desires Ingrained for solo violin, performed by Vera van der Bie at the After the Silence concerts in Amsterdam and Sternenfall, his third string quartet.
 In late 2018 Opera Australia staged his opera Metamorphosis in a new production by Tama Matheson in Sydney and Melbourne.

 In 2021 he was Composer-in-Residence at the CIMF where Armoured Faun (String Quartet No.4) was premiered by the Partridge String Quartet together with Sentinel (CIMF commission) for contraforte and chamber ensemble and a new version of his dance work The Rainbow Serpent.

 New works include an Oboe Concerto (for oboe, strings and percussion), Carlotta’s Memoirs (for alto flute, bass clarinet and contraforte) and Blue Poles (String Quartet No.5) which the Alma Moodie String Quartet will be performing at the National Gallery of Australia in May 2022.